Skip to content

 TearLab® Osmolarity Test

-The TearLab® Osmolarity System is used to measure the osmolarity of tears, aiding in the diagnosis of dry eye.
-This test provides a quick, simple method for determining tear osmolarity—or salt concentration—using very small amounts of tear fluid collected directly from the eyelid margin.
-The results help distinguish a healthy eye from one with dry eye disease and also help monitor the effectiveness of the following treatments.
+The TearLab® Osmolarity System measures tear osmolarity to help diagnose dry eye.
+This test quickly measures tear osmolarity, or salt concentration, using a small sample of tear fluid collected from the eyelid.
+The results distinguish a healthy eye from dry eye disease and help monitor treatment effectiveness.

 Each treatment typically takes only a few minutes and is completely non-invasive.
-After the procedure, you may experience slight discomfort or irritation on your eyelid, which usually resolves within a day or two.
+After the procedure, you may experience mild irritation, which usually resolves within a day or two.

 Punctal Plugs

-Punctal plugs are small devices made of collagen that are inserted into the tear ducts to slow or even block the drainage of tears.
-This increases tear-film and moisture in the eyes.
-Punctal plugs dissolve in 3-6 months, making them ideal for seasonal dryness, though some patients may have them placed 2-3 times per year.
+Punctal plugs are small collagen devices placed in the tear ducts to slow or block tear drainage.
+This increases the tear film, keeping the eyes more comfortable.
+Punctal plugs dissolve in 3 to 6 months, making them useful for seasonal dryness.
+Some patients may need them placed two to three times per year.

 Prokera

-The Prokera amniotic membrane is a thin layer held together by a small plastic ring, which fits where the eyelid meets the sclera (the white part) of the eye and stays in place for at least 2 days.
-Healing from this method is typically very fast, with patients noticing improvement within a week of membrane removal.
+The Prokera membrane is a thin layer held by a small ring that sits on the eye and stays in place for at least two days.
+Most patients notice improvement within a week of removal.

 A BlephEx device is on a charger and beside a BlephEx box on a table with blinds in the background

-Blephex: A small handheld medical device gently rotates a medical-grade cleaning sponge along the edge of your eyelid to remove debris and bacteria while exfoliating your skin.
-It’s designed to be painless and gentle on the delicate skin of your eyelid.
+Blephex: A handheld device gently cleans along the edge of your eyelid to remove debris and bacteria while exfoliating the skin.
+It is gentle and comfortable on the delicate skin.

-Zest: This involves applying a gel to the eyelid margins and lashes with a sterile foam swab, which is then used to deep clean the eyelid and eyelash area.
+Zest: This involves applying a gel to the eyelid margins and lashes with a sterile foam swab to deep clean the area.
 Zest is particularly effective for treating Demodex blepharitis.

-Each treatment typically takes only a few minutes and is completely non-invasive.
-After the procedure, you may experience slight discomfort or irritation on your eyelid, which usually resolves within a day or two.
+These treatments typically take only a few minutes and are non-invasive.
+After treatment, you may notice mild irritation, which usually resolves within a day or two.

-TearCare® is a 15-minute in-office procedure used to treat meibomian gland disorders.
-Sterile, single-use flexible eyelid devices adhere gently to the contours of the eyelids, applying low heat.
+TearCare® is a 15-minute in-office procedure that treats meibomian gland disorders.
+Sterile, single-use devices gently fit along the eyelids and apply low heat.

-TearCare begins with a small applicator placed on the outer edges of the upper and lower eyelids.
-Unlike other treatments, TearCare allows you to keep your eyes open during the procedure.
-Consistent therapeutic heat is applied through the applicators, and, along with blinking, it helps unclog the glands.
-Your doctor will also express the meibomian glands to help remove blockages, stimulating oil production for a healthier tear film and reduction of dry eye symptoms.
+TearCare® begins as your doctor places a small applicator on the outer edges of the upper and lower eyelids.
+Unlike other treatments, TearCare® allows you to keep your eyes open during the procedure.
+The applicators deliver consistent heat, which, when combined with blinking, helps unclog the glands.
+Your doctor will express the meibomian glands to remove blockages and improve oil production, resulting in a healthier tear film.

 A desk with an ophthalmoscope, a box for TearCare, and a circular device